2018 United States House of Representatives elections in Tennessee

 The 2018 United States House of Representatives elections in Tennessee was held on November 6, 2018, to elect the nine U.S. representatives from the state of Tennessee, one from each of the state's nine congressional districts.
-The elections coincided with the elections of other federal and state offices, including the gubernatorial election.
+The elections coincided with the elections of other federal and state offices, including the senate and gubernatorial election.

 Following the 2018 elections, no seats changed hands, leaving the Tennessee delegation at a 7-2 Republican majority.